 In the world we are living in today, people have access to all the information they require, and this is all thanks to the Internet.
-But, people do not only search the web from the desktop but use different devices such as laptops, tablets, smartphones, and even smart TV.
+People do not only search the web from the desktop but also use different devices such as laptops, tablets, smartphones, and even smart TV.
 You have to understand “what is responsive web design?” to ensure that your site is functional and attractive when accessed and viewed from various mediums.

-Before getting into the advantages of having a responsive website design, it it important to know “what is responsive web design?”.
+Before getting into the advantages of having a responsive website design, it is important to know “what is responsive web design?”.
 It is a website that adjusts itself to suit any screen, delivering seamless viewership between different mediums.
 Meaning, your site will modify to match the screen from which it is being accessed.
-It opposes the need to press or scroll horizontally and gives visitors with a magnificent UX while on the website.
+It opposes the need to press or scroll horizontally and gives visitors a magnificent UX while on the website.

 Basics of Responsive Design

-Another typical example of fluid Scaling is grid layout.
+Another typical example of fluid Scaling is a grid layout.
 In a grid layout, virtual blocks are arranged and uniformly spread over the width of the body of a site or package.
 These blocks are aligned as inline-blocks, fixed in width with a father container which is fluidly scaling.
-If you do this when the browser arrives the point at which the total of all blocks beats its father container, the blocks split into the following line.
-These blocks are introduced to as columns, and all block could also signify some columns.
+If you do this when the browser arrives at the point at which the total of all blocks beats its father container, the blocks split into the following line.
+These blocks are introduced to columns, and all blocks could also signify some columns.

 Breakpoint sizes can be fixed in em or px.
 The difference in current browsers is minor, however, compared to several years back.
 Breakpoints can be fixed at all sizes, but they mostly join with the most general dimensions of every Mobile Landscape, Desktop, Mobile Portrait, and Tablet Portrait.
 These mostly are 1200/960px, 768px, 480px, and 320px, wide respectively, although industry standards are regularly shifting as new devices get released.

-Why Your Site Needs To Be Responsive?
+Why Does Your Site Need To Be Responsive?

-Now, if you are thinking that you can get away without having a responsive website, you may want to take a peek at few of the stats revolving around the significance of achieving a responsive design onto your website:
+Now, if you are thinking that you can get away without having a responsive website, you may want to take a peek at a few of the stats revolving around the significance of achieving a responsive design onto your website: